camunda/camunda-bpm-webapp/README.md

 #### Testing

-Install the webapps with grunt and start the server in test mode:
+Install the webapps with Grunt and start the server in test mode:

 ```sh
 mvn jetty:run -Pdev-e2e